 Holiday Nightmares: the worst things that have happened to me on holiday

-Now, as you know, I can’t have a thought without writing it down, so today I’m going to share some of my worst holiday memories with you: because, let’s face it, they can be SO much more interesting than the good ones, can’t they?
+Bad holiday experiences can happen to the very best of us… which is why today I’m going to share some of my worst holiday experience stories with you: because, let’s face it, they can be SO much more interesting than the good ones, can’t they?
 As it happens, we’ve been pretty lucky so far, so none of these are particularly awful, but who knows: maybe you’ll have some holiday nightmares of your own to share?
 In the meantime, here are some of mine…

 The hotel room above the karaoke bar